adnzaki/simple-tag-bootstrap/simple-tag/README.md

     </form>
 </div>
 ```
+## Render method
+`render()` method has one parameter called `$raw` with boolean type.
+Set it to true will give return value as a result.
+Otherwise, using `render()` method with an empty argument will automatically print HTML result to the browser using PHP `echo`.
+These options will allow users to choose whether they want to directly print the result to the browser or pass the result into variable or another action.

 ## Using multiple same elements
 Since SimpleTag uses array to create elements, so we cannot pass the same element tag in `elem()` method, for example: